Victoria Gouzikovski

 process:

 Background images: Building in Stephansplatz, Karlskirche, Reflection in Karlsplatz Station, Top layer of Images from visitors: Bracelets (Annika F. from Frankfurt), backpack (Andrea R. from Linz), jacket drawing (Vera V. from Ukraine).
-Full names of contributors lited on map.
+Full names of contributors listed on map.

 Contributions: Denim (Diana R. from Ukraine), tattoos (Leni V. from Vienna), jacket (Irem M. from Turkey)